johsieders/essays/content/23-is-science-a-threat.md

 *Johannes Siedersleben, Oxford, August 2023*

-Given the fate of Galileo (house arrest), William of Ockham (exile) and Giordano Bruno (death at the stake), it is tempting to say that it is the religion that threatens science.
+Given the fate of Galileo (house arrest), William of Ockham (exile) or Giordano Bruno (death at the stake), it is tempting to say that it is the religion that threatens science.
 The relationship between science and religion has always been an uneasy one, fraught with mistrust, misunderstanding and mutual recrimination.
 The purpose of this paper is to explain what science really is, and why science